cmtr/cmtr-static-public/content/publication/digital-transformation.md

 4. **Encourage Cross-Cultural Collaboration:** Facilitate cross-cultural collaboration by forming diverse teams that bring together individuals from different cultural backgrounds.
 This promotes the exchange of ideas, knowledge sharing, and fosters a culture of inclusivity.

-#### D. Role of Leadership in Promoting a Culture of Inclusivity and Innovation
+#### Role of Leadership in Promoting a Culture of Inclusivity and Innovation

 Leadership plays a crucial role in promoting a culture of inclusivity and innovation.
 Leaders must actively demonstrate and champion inclusivity, creating an environment where individuals feel safe to express their ideas and perspectives.
 They can lead by example, embracing diversity and valuing contributions from all team members.